Children's Comprehensive Bible Question Quiz

 a.
 Six commandments are written out on six parchments.

 b.
-Ten commandments are etched on two stone tablets.
+The Ten Commandments are etched on two stone tablets.

 c.
 Twelve commandments are written out on both sides of one stone slate.